 Active adults familiar with Toll Brothers know that their communities and homes are designed with a focus on luxury living.
 Toll Brothers homes typically offer stylish architectural details and personalization through upscale features and finishes.
-Toll Brothers Active Living Communities include both age-restricted and open-age developments which incorporate resort-style amenities with their luxurious home designs.
-Just a few examples include Regency at Dominion Valley, in Florida, and Riviera at East Windsor, in New Jersey.
+Toll Brothers Active Living Communities include both age-restricted and open-age developments which incorporate resort-style amenities with their luxurious home designs, an example is Regency at Dominion Valley, in Florida.

 For Shea Homes, active adult living is available through their Trilogy Active Lifestyle Communities, such as Trilogy at Monarch Dunes, in California, or Trilogy at Encanterra, in Arizona.
 These developments are designed to support mind, body, and spirit.
 They often include state-of-the-art fitness centers, full-service spas, centers for higher learning, and gardens designed for meditation or tai chi.

 Eco-friendly homes are also a defining feature of Shea Homes’ communities, including the SheaXero home which uses solar panels and energy efficient features to create a home with no electric bill.
 Of course, these successful builders also understand the importance of creating communities in a variety of sizes and styles.